Plant some garlic in amongst your

 Garlic (Allium sativum), is a member of the onion family, the Alliums, its close relatives include the chive, leek, onion and shallot.
-It is a perennial herb which is grown for it aromatic cloves that make up the bulb.
+It is a perennial herb that is grown for its aromatic cloves that make up the bulb.

 Garlic is a native of Central Asia and has been used for both culinary and medicinal purposes, for over 7,000 years.
 It has long been a staple in the diet of the Mediterranean region, as well as a frequent seasoning in Asia, Africa, and Europe.

-Choose a site which has a rich sandy loam and is sunny, although it will tolerate any good soil as long as it is well drained.
-About two weeks before planting dig in plenty of well rotted organic matter such as, compost manure or recycled green waste.
+Choose a site that has a rich sandy loam and is sunny, although it will tolerate any good soil as long as it is well-drained.
+About two weeks before planting dig in plenty of well-rotted organic matter such as compost, manure or recycled green waste.
 This helps in two ways 1) it improves the drainage and 2) it provides plenty of nutrients.
 Then just before planting rake the soil down finely.

 No space in your garden or no garden?
 No problem!
 You can grow garlic in a pot on a patio or balcony.
 The container will need to be at least 20cm (8 inches) in diameter with a similar depth, to allow for good root growth.
 Simply fill your chosen container with multi-purpose compost.

 Plant each clove at a depth of 2.5cm (1 inch) and space them 10cm (4 inches) apart, allowing space for the bulbs to swell (don't plant too close to the container edge).
 Make sure the compost remains moist, especially during dry spells.